 - Section 5: Understanding The Page of Reason

 - Section 6: Interregnum: Reading and Reproduction Rights

 - Part 3: About Orrin Smith and The Page of Reason

 - Section 1: Early Work History: Respect for End-to-End Evil-Force-Free Trade

 - Section 2: Early Education History: Moderate Achievements

 - Section 3: Broadly Stated Intellectual Status: Just Another Guy (With a Light!)

 - Section 4: Middle Professional History: Adept, Productive, and Respected: Sharply Terminated

-- Section 5: April Fools’ Day of 2008: The Secret Plan: Brew a Batch of Tasty Lemonade
+- Section 5: April Fools’ Day of 2008: The Secret Plan: Blend a Batch of Tasty Lemonade

 - Section 6: The Accomplishments: Yes!
 Yes! and a Vibrant Sprint-In-Progress!